DhruvBhatnagar99/Coffee-Sales-Dashboard-using-Excel/README.md

 ### Project Overview:
-This project presents an Excel dashboard focused on coffee sales data.
+This project presents an interactive Excel dashboard focused on coffee sales data.
 The dataset includes details like Coffee Type, Roast Type, Price per 100g, and Profit.
 The dashboard offers:

 1. Visual insights into coffee types and roast types.
 2. Analysis of pricing and profitability.
-3. Interactive exploration for effective data understanding.

 Designed for coffee shop owners, distributors, and enthusiasts, the dashboard aids decision-making by providing valuable sales insights.
-This project showcases our Excel skills in creating informative data visualizations for the coffee industry.